Vedha585/CryptoHack_Writeup/README.md

 # CryptoHack_Writeup

 The project holds wrtieup for cryptohack challenges.
-The code or the solutions are in the master brach
+The code or the solutions are in the master branch